top of page

 RF Mode: Building Biology Guidelines

-Our MITO METER 2.0 [EURO] and ENV RD-10 [AU] screening meters detect down to -60 dBm ( approximately 0.5 µW/m²), slightly less sensitive than professional RF meters, which measure below 0.1 µW/m².
-(0.0001 mW/m²) However, they are effective for screening RF environments.
+Our MITO METER 2.0 [EURO] and ENV RD-10 [AU] screening meters can detect down to -60 dBm (approximately 0.5 µW/m²).
+This sensitivity is slightly less than that of professional RF meters, which can measure below 0.1 µW/m² (0.0001 mW/m²).
+Nevertheless, these meters are effective for screening RF environments.

 Most RF broadband meters struggle with accuracy when measuring multiple RF sources.
-Even top-tier meters can’t calculate precisely in dense RF areas — only real-time spectrum analyzers can.
-For general assessment, RF broadband meters remain the simplest option.
+Even top-tier meters cannot calculate precisely in dense RF areas; only real-time spectrum analyzers can achieve this.
+For general assessments, RF broadband meters are still the simplest option.

-Ideally, you don’t want any LED lights on RF Mode in your bedroom, or even better, no detectable signals from standing outside of your home, but this is rare today, even in rural areas.
+Ideally, you should not have any LED lights on RF Mode in your bedroom.
+Even better, aim for no detectable signals from outside your home.
+Unfortunately, this is rare today, even in rural areas.

 LFM Mode: Building Biology Guidelines

-For a restorative sleep and vivid dreaming, aim to sleep in an environment with less than 0.2 mG / 20 nT of background magnetic fields from the PowerGrid.
+For restorative sleep and vivid dreaming, aim for an environment with less than 0.2 mG / 20 nT of background magnetic fields from the PowerGrid.

-In Australia, the best environments we have found are properties that sit on non-fluctuating A/C fields around 0.05 mG / 5 nT 24/7.
-(Single axis) Properties this low are mainly rural in location but can still be found in pockets around cities.
+In Australia, the best environments we have found are properties with non-fluctuating A/C fields around 0.05 mG / 5 nT 24/7 (Single axis).
+Such low levels are mainly found in rural areas but can also exist in pockets around cities.

-The MITO METER 2.0 [EURO] and ENV RD-10 [AU] are designed to provide precise readings at 50/60Hz and weighted for higher frequencies in such a way to enhance magnetic field readings from smartwatches, phones, laptops, vehicles, and electronic devices to more effectively find problematic areas.
+The MITO METER 2.0 [EURO] and ENV RD-10 [AU] are designed to provide precise readings at 50/60Hz.
+They are weighted for higher frequencies to enhance magnetic field readings from smartwatches, phones, laptops, vehicles, and other electronic devices.
+This helps to effectively identify problematic areas.

 LFE Building Biology Guidelines

-Please contact Blake's if you would like the contact details of a Building Biology EMF specialist in your area.
+If you would like the contact details of a Building Biology EMF specialist in your area, please contact Blake's.

 Related Links